PlantCare-Bangkit/.github/profile/README.md

 - **Description:** The landing page for the PlantCare application.
 This repository includes the front-end code and design elements that provide users with an introduction to our services and features.

 ### 4. [Main Mobile Application](https://github.com/PlantCare-Bangkit/PlantCare-App)
 - **Description:** The core mobile application that users will interact with.
-This repository contains the codebase for both iOS and Android platforms, providing a seamless experience for plant health management.
+This repository contains the codebase for Android platforms, providing a seamless experience for plant health management.

 ## Getting Started